idio-lang/DIPS/source/implementing-idio/reader/reading.rst

 We don't know if the ``"`` following the valid UTF-8 sequence byte was incorrect or the, seemingly valid, UTF-8 prefix byte was incorrect.

-I can't see that there's a *correct* behaviour: code points or bytes.
+I can't see that there's a *correct* choice between the two
+mechanisms: reading code points or reading bytes.
 Both are functional although I'm in favour of the byte by byte matching because:

 #. the error is identified sooner -- probably, there are always
    pathological cases